tanepiper/svelte-formula/packages/svelte/formula/README.md

 ### formValidity

-A store that contains a key/value `Object` of errors on the form when using `formValidators` - this only emits on form submission.
+A store that contains a key/value `Object` of errors on the form when using `formValidators` - unlike `validity` this only contains a key and string value that is any message from the validator.

 ### isFormValid